The Religious Right in America

 In the early 1970s, the IRS had moved to revoke BJU’s tax-exempt status because of its racially discriminatory policies.
 Traditionally, BJU barred black students, but legal pressure in the 1970s prompted the university to, first, enroll married African American students, and then admit unmarried blacks, but ban interracial dating.
 The IRS’s reasoning relied on a three-judge D.C. district court’s ruling in Green v.
 Connally (1971) that upheld an IRS decision to revoke the tax-exempt status of any organization that engaged in racial discrimination.
 The agency angered religious conservatives across many faiths when it applied the Green ruling to BJU because of its racial policies.
 Although the decision on BJU’s tax status predated Carter’s presidency, his administration’s pursuit of the university during the appeals process left many conservative Christians from the South aghast that one of their own would seek to meddle in the internal affairs of a fundamentalist institution.

 The reassessment of Roe came as a result of several changes specific to the emergence of the Religious Right.
 First, the movement’s practical willingness to cooperate on matters of policy related to family issues brought Protestants into dialogue with Catholics and other non-Protestants on the issue.
 Next, a number of ministries condemned the ruling and made resisting abortion and overturning Roe a salient political rallying point.
 Perhaps most significantly, the popular fundamentalist theologian Francis A. Schaeffer saw Roe as the logical outcome of an atheistic, materialistic, Darwinian modern worldview that had come to dominate culture in Western Europe and North America.
 Schaeffer emerged as an unlikely best-selling author who condemned “secular humanism”—an atheistic philosophy that put humans at the center of the universe and displaced the traditional Christian view of a God-centered world.
 In Whatever Happened to the Human Race?
-(Old Tappan, NJ: F. H. Revell, 1979), Schaeffer and renowned pediatric surgeon C. Everett Koop, Ronald Reagan’s future surgeon general, co-authored a scathing indictment of the secular humanist worldview that led to the reasoning behind Roe and the practice of modern surgical abortion.
-The book and its multi-part film adaptation galvanized many Protestants to resist abortion and are generally credited with helping to jump-start widespread conservative resistance to abortion.
+Schaeffer and renowned pediatric surgeon C. Everett Koop—Ronald Reagan’s future surgeon general—co-authored a scathing indictment of the secular humanist worldview that led to the reasoning behind Roe and the practice of modern surgical abortion.10 The book and its multi-part film adaptation galvanized many Protestants to resist abortion and are generally credited with helping to jump-start widespread conservative resistance to abortion.

 Schaeffer helped shape the concepts of Christian civil disobedience and what he called “cobelligerency.”
-In his best-selling A Christian Manifesto (Westchester, IL: Crossway Books, 1981), Schaeffer defended Christian political activism and urged Christians to engage in civil disobedience.
-Advocating nonviolent techniques once championed by civil rights activists in the South, Schaeffer argued that Christians had a moral and theological obligation to resist unjust laws and to use nonviolent means of protest to defend fetuses and protect the sanctity of the American family.
+In his best-selling A Christian Manifesto, Schaeffer defended Christian political activism and urged Christians to engage in civil disobedience.11 Advocating nonviolent techniques once championed by civil rights activists in the South, Schaeffer argued that Christians had a moral and theological obligation to resist unjust laws and to use nonviolent means of protest to defend fetuses and protect the sanctity of the American family.
 In public statements and lectures, Schaeffer also argued that evangelicals could work with a “cobelligerent,” a person or organization that may not be a Christian, but who might be correct about a single issue.
 Schaeffer took this idea directly to Falwell, who adopted it as a central concept for his Moral Majority, a pan-religious and nondenominational organization.
-The widespread acceptance of a concept like cobelligerency pointed to the ways in which concepts such as theological purity no longer concerned politically active conservative evangelicals.
+The widespread acceptance of a concept like cobelligerency pointed to the ways in which an emphasis on theological purity no longer concerned many politically active conservative evangelicals.

 The Maturation of the Religious Right, 1980–Present